DENDROBIUM MINE

 Have a look at our explainer post on longwall mining.

 Following enormous opposition from local community and organisations, South32’s Dendrobium Mine Extension Project was rejected by the NSW Independent Planning Commission in February 2021.
-You can read more about the original expansion proposal below.
+You can read more about the original expansion proposal here.

 A revised expansion proposal was submitted in early 2022, seeking an expansion into “Area 5” and a continuation of mining until 2041.
+You can read more about that revised expansion proposal here.

 On the 23rd August 2022, South32 announced that they were abandoning this expansion.
 The mine’s workers were informed of this announcement via text message.
+Mining is expected to continue in the existing approved areas until about 2030.